isglobal-brge/dsOMOPClient/README.md

 devtools::install_github('isglobal-brge/dsOMOPClient')
 ```

+## Community development and extensions

+The `dsOMOPClient` package serves as a gateway for interacting with databases in the OMOP CDM format, enabling the fetching of tables to be integrated into the DataSHIELD workflow.
+This integration adheres to the privacy standards and disclosure control mechanisms inherent to the DataSHIELD software, ensuring that the subsequent data manipulation and analysis operations are secure.

+While `dsOMOPClient` acts as an interface, the potential for automation or streamlining of processes through the creation of supplementary functions, scripts, and packages is vast.
+We strongly encourage the community to develop tools that build upon `dsOMOPClient`, tailoring them to specific use cases and research needs.
+Such community-driven development not only enhances the utility of `dsOMOPClient` but also fosters a collaborative ecosystem around the combined use of both DataSHIELD and OMOP CDM.

+An example of this approach is **[`dsOMOPHelper`](https://github.com/isglobal-brge/dsOMOPHelper)**, a complementary package we have developed alongside `dsOMOPClient`. `dsOMOPHelper` illustrates how the process can be simplified by combining commands from `dsOMOPClient` and `dsBaseClient` (which invokes standard DataSHIELD workflow operations).
+This package significantly reduces the complexity of using `dsOMOPClient` for most simple use cases, where data from an OMOP CDM database may be used for epidemiological studies within the DataSHIELD environment.
+You can read more about `dsOMOPHelper` and its functionalities by visiting its GitHub repository: [https://github.com/isglobal-brge/dsOMOPHelper](https://github.com/isglobal-brge/dsOMOPHelper).

 ## Acknowledgements

 - The development of dsOMOP has been supported by the **RadGen4COPD**, **[P4COPD](https://www.clinicbarcelona.org/en/projects-and-clinical-assays/detail/p4copd-prediction-prevention-personalized-and-precision-management-of-copd-in-young-adults)**, and **[DATOS-CAT](https://datos-cat.github.io/LandingPage)** projects.
 These collaborations have not only provided essential financial backing but have also affirmed the project's relevance and application in significant research endeavors.